tjbryanttnt-source/consulting-site/index.md

   <div class="container">
     <div class="section-header">
       <span class="eyebrow">What we do</span>
-      <h2>Build a CRM engine for growth</h2>
+      <h2>Establish a durable CRM growth engine</h2>
-      <p class="muted">We design the strategy, data foundations, and operating model that let marketing and product teams ship confidently at scale.</p>
+      <p class="muted">We design strategy, data foundations, and operating models that enable marketing and product teams to execute with confidence at scale.</p>
     </div>
     <div class="grid grid-3">
       <article class="card">